Northwest Airlines: Transatlantic and domestic expansion

-Due to competition from low-cost carriers such as Southwest Airlines and increased labor costs resulting from a new contract with employees represented by the Aircraft Mechanics Fraternal Association (AMFA) labor union, Northwest began to make cutbacks in early 2001.
-Two small rounds of employee layoffs and other cutbacks were implemented in the months prior to the September 11 terrorist attacks.
+Due to competition from low-cost carriers such as Southwest Airlines and the impact of paying increased wages in a new contract with employees represented by the Aircraft Mechanics Fraternal Association (AMFA) labor union, Northwest began to make cutbacks in early 2001.
+Two small rounds of employee layoffs and other cutbacks were implemented in the months before the September 11 attacks.
 Following the attacks, Northwest was forced to make dramatic changes to its business structure through major employee layoffs and other cost-cutting measures.
 The retirement of costly and aging aircraft such as the Boeing 727 and McDonnell Douglas DC-10-40 were accelerated as new aircraft went into service.
 In addition, the airline pursued options to reduce costs across the board, including removing pillows, peanuts, pretzels, in-flight entertainment on domestic flights, and newspapers and magazines.
 Over 50 McDonnell Douglas DC-9, Boeing 757, Boeing 747, and Airbus A320 family aircraft were withdrawn from use in an attempt to lower overall capacity and save money.
 Some of these aircraft were returned to service.

-Following many years of a pioneering and close partnership with KLM Royal Dutch Airlines, Northwest, along with partners KLM and Continental Airlines joined SkyTeam, an airline alliance of ten airlines from around the world, on September 15, 2004.
+Following many years of a pioneering and close partnership with KLM Royal Dutch Airlines, Northwest, along with partners KLM and Continental Airlines, joined SkyTeam, an alliance of ten airlines from around the world, on September 15, 2004.
 This was partially a result of Air France merging with KLM, forming the Air France-KLM group.
-The airline continued to hemorrhage money, however.
+Northwest continued to hemorrhage money, however.

-Bankruptcy filing
+Bankruptcy

-Despite far-reaching money saving initiatives, Northwest was forced to file for Chapter 11 bankruptcy protection for the first time in its 79-year history.
-The filing took place in the U.S. Bankruptcy Court for the Southern District of New York on September 14, 2005.
-With Northwest's filing, four of the six largest U.S. carriers were operating under bankruptcy protection.
-Northwest joined Delta Air Lines (which filed just minutes before), United Airlines, and US Airways in bankruptcy.
-All four carriers subsequently emerged from bankruptcy protection.
-Northwest common stock shares dropped more than 50% for the second time in three days following the news, largely because the stock is generally canceled as part of the bankruptcy process.
+Northwest filed for Chapter 11 bankruptcy protection for the first time in its 79-year history on September 14, 2005, a day before a scheduled $65 million pension payment, and during a strike by its mechanics' union.
+With Northwest's filing, four of the six largest U.S. carriers were operating under bankruptcy protection: Northwest joined Delta Air Lines (which filed just minutes before), United Airlines, and US Airways in bankruptcy.
+Northwest CEO Doug Steenland said that high fuel prices forced the airline to seek court protection; the relatively high age of Northwest's fleet exacerbated the impact of fuel prices on its finances.

 In the following weeks, Northwest Airlink carriers Mesaba Airlines and Pinnacle Airlines both announced that Northwest Airlines had missed payments to them for their Airlink flying.
 Northwest also announced plans to shrink its Airlink fleet by over 45 aircraft.
 Mesaba Aviation filed for Chapter 11 Bankruptcy on October 13, 2005.